 - Craft glue

-- Snowflake Template – Click here to download it now by simply entering your email address in the form.
+- Snowflake Template – Download it now by simply entering your email address in the form below.
 You will receive it straight to your inbox.
 You’ll be signed up for my free newsletter including updates from the blog (for example, new crafts like this) and can unsubscribe at any time.

 How to assemble your Snowflake Lanterns:

 1. First, you’ll need to decide what size of snowflake lantern that you’re wanting to make.
 The template actually gives you 3 different choices.
 The small snowflakes need at least a 14-inch wide base cutout, the medium snowflake needs a 17-inch wide base and the large snowflake needs a 20-inch wide base.
 For all the snowflakes, the height is at least 6 inches.

 I choose the small snowflake for the tutorial and cut it out to be 14 inches by 6 inches.